 Another vital therapy for people with schizophrenia is assistance with housing.
 When people are in the middle of a psychotic episode (having hallucinations or delusions), they become disoriented and unable to care for themselves.
 They are unable to do any kind of responsible activity such as working or paying rent.
 Many people end up unemployed or very minimally employed.
 They often rely in full or in part on government sponsored disability payments for income.
 There may also become involved in substance abuse as they interact with other people who abuse drugs or alcohol.
 The result is that some people become very disabled and need assistance with housing or they may become homeless quickly.

 The large numbers of homeless people with mental illness in any major city, many of whom have schizophrenia, show the extent of this problem.
 Different communities address this need for safe humane housing for the chronically mentally ill in different ways with varying levels of success.
 Social workers and case managers working at city and community mental health centers help people find and keep their housing.
 Access to safe housing is a basic need of any people with schizophrenia.
 Without it, their illness will become worse.

-Once their illness has stabilized, people with schizophrenia can benefit from self-help efforts.
-Becoming part of a mental health self-help group for schizophrenia patients is a good option for many people.
-Where such groups exist, they are frequently organized through local community mental health centers.
-Groups provide an opportunity for positive, mutual support and fellowship to persons with a diagnosis of schizophrenia or related disorders.
+Once symptoms have been stabilized, people with schizophrenia can benefit from self-help efforts.
+Becoming part of a mental health self-help group for people with schizophrenia is a good option for many.
+These groups are frequently organized through local community mental health centers.
+Groups provide an opportunity for positive, mutual support to people with a diagnosis of schizophrenia or related disorders.
 Often a mental health professional can direct a patient toward a self-help group.